telosnetwork/telos-docs/docs/learn/crosschain_guide/rng-oracle-bridge.md

 **TESTNET:** TBD

-## IMPORTANT CONSIDERATIONS

-There is a max request per consumer contract, set at 25 for now, if you reach it wait for an answer or use the `deleteRequestorRequest(address requestor, uint callId)` method from your the smart contract that made that request to delete one.

-Your implementation of the `receiveRandom()` callback function must not revert

 ## HOW IT WORKS

 The method we use is similar to Chainlink's Direct funding method.
 You must directly fund consuming contracts with TLOS tokens before they request randomness.